Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Introduction

 \section{Introduction}

-Multivariate forecasting attempts to predict future outcomes based on historical context and has direct applications to many domains, including science, policy, and business.
-Jointly modeling a set of variables allows us to interpret dependency relationships that provide additional context or early warning signs of changes in future behavior.
+Multivariate forecasting models attempt to predict future outcomes based on historical context; jointly modeling a set of variables allows us to interpret dependency relationships that provide early warning signs of changes in future behavior.
+A simple example is shown in Figure \ref{fig:st-graph}a.
 Time Series Forecasting (TSF) models typically deal with a small number of variables with long-term \textit{temporal} dependencies that require historical recall and distant forecasting.
-This is commonly handled by encoder-decoder sequence-to-sequence (seq2seq) architectures based on recurrent networks or one-dimensional convolutions \cite{benidis2020neural}.
-Current state-of-the-art TSF models substitute classic seq2seq architectures for neural-attention-based mechanisms \cite{zhou2021informer} \cite{li2019enhancing}.
-However, these models represent the value of multiple variables per timestep as a single input token\footnote{An \textit{input token} is one element of a Transformer's input sequence.
-Attention mechanisms (Sec \ref{sec:related:long-range}) learn representations by sharing information between tokens.}.
-This lets them learn ``temporal attention" amongst timesteps but can ignore the distinct \textit{spatial} \footnote{In many real-world forecasting tasks, variables in close proximity influence one another or exhibit similar patterns.
-The term ``spatial" refers to such relationships between multiple variables generally.} relationships that exist between variables.
+This is commonly handled by encoder-decoder sequence-to-sequence (seq2seq) architectures based on recurrent networks or one-dimensional convolutions.
+Current state-of-the-art TSF models substitute classic seq2seq architectures for neural-attention-based mechanisms.
+However, these models represent the value of multiple variables per timestep as a single input token.
+This lets them learn ``temporal attention" amongst timesteps but can ignore the distinct \textit{spatial} relationships that exist between variables.
 A temporal attention network is shown in Figure \ref{fig:st-graph}b.